mantvmass/tsrustacean/README.md

 ## License 📜

-The Rustify-TS is open-sourced software licensed under the [MIT license](LICENSE).
+The RustyTS is open-sourced software licensed under the [MIT license](LICENSE).